Approach to the Curriculum

 - Teach, promote and support healthy lifestyles and sustainable physical and emotional well-being through PE curriculum, involvement with ‘Change for Life’ and the EH4MH (Early Help for Mental Health).

-- Ensure that children grow up being able to respectfully disagree and to understand that there are many different opinions in the world through our P4C (Philosophy for Children) lessons.
+- Ensure that children grow up being able to respectfully disagree and to understand that there are many different opinions in the world.

 - Respond to children’s interests and follow their leads.

-- To see the exciting topics that children study please look at our 'Whole School Curriculum Map' and additional information in the attachments below as well as the 'Curriculum Statements' in this section.
+- To see the exciting curriculum that children study please look at our 'Whole School Curriculum Map' and additional information in the attachments below as well as the 'Curriculum Statements' in this section.